Commonly Asked Questions and Answers for Survivors of Sexual Misconduct

 Can I Bring a Support Person With Me During the Investigation?

 Yes!
 Both the Complainant and Respondent may have an Advisor present at any meeting or proceeding.
 The Advisor may be anyone, including a union representative from the Complainant’s or Respondent’s collective bargaining unit, an attorney, or in cases of the sexual misconduct, a Sexual Assault Victim’s Advocate.
-An Advisor may not be a person with relevant information to the allegations whom may be interviewed by the Investigator during the investigation.
-The Advisor may not answer questions for the Complainant or Respondent regarding the subject matter of the investigation.
-The Advisor may observe and consult with the Complainant or Respondent and take appropriate action to ensure that the investigation does not violate policies or collective bargaining agreements.
+Depending on the Policy with adjudication oversight, the Advisor’s role will vary.

-Under the College’s Judicial Process, What Rights Do I Have?
+Under the College’s Campus Non-Discrimination, Harassment and Sexual Misconduct Policy, What Rights Do I Have? ?

 During the investigation and through the resolution of a Complaint, both the Complainant and the Respondent shall have certain rights, which include: